Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Experimental Results

+We further evaluate the proposed algorithm on the outdoor dataset~\cite{ntire18} which contains 45 images.
+Although the hazy images are captured in hazy environments, we refer to this dataset as a synthetic dataset because the haze is manmade.
+As the resolution of the original test images is too large, we resize each test image to the size of $512 \times 512$ pixels for comparisons.
+Table~\ref{tab: psnr-dehazing-ntire18} and Figure~\ref{fig: dehazing-ntire} show that the proposed algorithm performs favorably against state-of-the-art dehazing methods.

-{\flushleft \bf{Real hazy images.}} We evaluate the proposed algorithm on real hazy images and show some comparisons with the state-of-the-art methods in Figure~\ref{fig: dehazing-real}.
-Our method generates decent results where the colors of the recovered images look more realistic.
+{\flushleft \bf{Real hazy images.}} We evaluate the proposed algorithm on real hazy images and show some results against the state-of-the-art methods in Figure~\ref{fig: dehazing-real}.
+The colors of the restored image by the proposed method are more vivid than the other algorithms.